 - French Lavandin

 - Tonka Beans

-In Simba’s tests, 78%* of testers said 2-3 mists on their pillow gave them a more restful night’s sleep.
-Add 2-3 spritzes to your pillow as you slip into bed.
+In Simba’s tests, 78%* of people said 2-3 mists on their pillow gave them a more restful night’s sleep.
+To use, add 2-3 spritzes to your pillow as you slip into bed.
 Allow about 15 minutes for this calming fusion to take effect.
-While you are waiting, you can add other soothing routines such as practicing the Melt Into Sleep meditation or the 5 key Yin yoga poses, or reading a poem under a restful amber light.
+While you are waiting, you can add other soothing routines such as stretching before bed.

 Making scent a part of your sleep ritual could be the soothing technique you’ve been looking for to help with a sleep issue or further improve the quality of your rest.
 A good night’s sleep is the best health gift you can give yourself, so give it a try today.